fp-cybrilla/fp-cybrilla.github.io/content/investor-servicing/overview.md

 ### Going live

-To go live with Phone number NCT, ensure that you take care of the below points -
+To go live with Phone number NCT, ensure that you procure production access with MF Central.
+[Refer here](/going-live/signing-up-with-mfcentral/) to know more.

-- You need to contact with `MF Central` and procure access to their NCT APIs
-  - We need the following details from MF Central to enable NCTs in your FP account -
-      - clientId
-      - clientSecret
-      - userName
-      - password
-      - encryptionDecryptionKey
-      - privateKey
-      - publicKey

-Email us at [fpsupport@cybrilla.com](mailto:fpsupport@cybrilla.com) when you are ready.